-Per the 2011-2015 American Community Survey, the rental occupancy rate in Greenville is 65.19 percent.
-The following table shows the five census tracts with rental occupancy above the city average and their racial/ethnic populations.
-This makes it possible to determine if rental housing is primarily in a segregated or integrated area.
-Four tracts have a disproportionately high black population and renter population.
-These cells are highlighted below.
+Per the 2011-2015 American Community Survey, the Rental Occupancy Rate in Greenville is 65.19 percent.
+The following table shows the five census tracts with rental occupancy above the city average and their racial/ethnic populations to determine if rental housing is primarily in a segregated or integrated area.
+Four tracts have a disproportionately high Black population and renter population, these cells are highlighted.